hasankachal/rogger/Readme.md

-# BB_ASSISTANT
+# Rogger
-a rag system powered by bimebazar weblog data and custom LLM and retriever
+a rag system powered by Radars data and custom LLM and retriever

 ### startup
 build application script with: